 Computer and Networked Systems

-We are building a solar-powered micro-datacenter called Parasol.
+Parasol is a green micro-datacenter partially powered by solar energy and partially cooled by "free-cooling".
 It comprises a small container, a set of solar panels, and batteries.
 The container lies on a steel structure placed on the roof of our building.
 The solar panels are mounted on top of the steel structure and shade the container from the sun.
 The container hosts two racks of energy-efficient servers (up to 160 of them) and networking equipment.
 The container uses free cooling whenever possible, and direct-exchange air conditioning otherwise.

 The GreenHPC initiative at Rutgers is a research and educational initiative aiming at addressing several efforts in the intersection of energy efficiency, scalable computing and high performance computing.
 Key focus areas include (1) Energy efficiency of scientific data analysis pipelines at scale, (2) In-situ data analytics and co-processing at extreme scales and (3) Application-aware cross-layer power management for High Performance Computing systems .GreenHPC also acts as a forum for researchers and the educational community to exchange ideas and experiences on energy efficiency by disseminating research results, educational activities at different levels (PhD, MS, undergraduate - REU, K12 - GSET) and organizing events and editorial activities of related topics